The American Rescue Plan: Humanities Grantmaking

 Location: Berkeley, CA

-A grant program to deliver relief to universities and other academic non-profit organizations recovering from the coronavirus pandemic to build humanities infrastructure responsive to the needs of underserved communities and institutions.
+A grant program to deliver relief to approximately 20 universities and other academic non-profit organizations recovering from the coronavirus pandemic to build humanities infrastructure responsive to the needs of underserved communities and institutions.

 Host Institution: Social Science Research Council